 Exploring the Literature of the California Desert will host writing workshops, readings and public discussions of prose and poetry inspired by the California Desert.
 Some works – like Mary Austin’s lyrical classic novel The Land of Little Rain – date back over 100 years.
 Aspiring and published authors will participate, including Professor Ruth Nolan from the College of the Desert, who will present a lecture highlighting some of the 80 authors in her anthology “No Place for a Puritan: The literature of the California Desert.”
 We will explore the lore, mystique and history surrounding legendary desert names in film and books–the Mojave, Death Valley, Palm Springs, Route 66 and Barstow.
 We want to engage young and old, residents and guests to explore literature that evokes haunting imagery and feelings.

-Our nonprofit is proud of our affiliation as a Region-at-Large Partner for the 2019 Scholastic Art & Writing Awards, the longest-running national recognition program for creative teens in grades 7-12.
-We will be taking part in the awards program again for 2020.
+Our nonprofit is proud to once again be a Region-at-Large Partner for the 2020 Scholastic Art & Writing Awards, the longest-running national recognition program for creative teens in grades 7-12.
+Please contact us if you would like to participate as a juror.
 Past Alumni from the Award’s nearly 100-year history include Truman Capote, Sylvia Plath, Joyce Carol Oates, and Stephen King.

 We had a great time at the 2019 L.A.Times Festival of Books.
 Our nonprofit’s “Blind Date with a Book” is always a big hit!
 We plan to exhibit again in 2020 for this incredible book festival.